-Information about the impact of the Affordable Care Act on health insurance for small employer groups (companies with few than the equivalent of 50 full-time employees) and large employer groups (companies with the equivalent of 50 or more full-time employees.
+For information about the impact of the Affordable Care Act on health insurance for small employer groups (companies with few than the equivalent of 50 full-time employees) and large employer groups (companies with the equivalent of 50 or more full-time employees, check out these toolkits and alerts.

 Healthcare reform affects everyone differently.
 As Blue Cross of Idaho continues to analyze the new law, we will post relevant frequently asked questions so you can better understand what healthcare reform changes to expect.
 These questions and answers are informational and not the equivalent of legal advice.
 Consult legal and tax experts to understand how the law will affect your individual or business circumstances.